top of page

 Intern

-Faith is a second-year undergraduate student at the University of South Alabama majoring in Marine Science and double minoring in Environmental science and Uteach at the University of South Alabama.
+Faith is a third-year undergraduate student at the University of South Alabama majoring in Marine Science and double minoring in Sustainability and Uteach.
 Having lived on the gulf coast her entire life, she is extremely passionate about all things Mobile marine life and sustainability.
-She is super excited to begin working and learning in the Scyphers Lab!
+Her work in the Scyphers lab includes active field work days surveying fisherman and mailing surveys, as well as helping around the lab as needed.
+If Faith was a marine organism she would be a spotted eagle ray!

 ALUMNI